 Instructors are volunteers, and each week focuses on a crucial part of operating a business.
 There's an accounting course one week, a finance class the next.
 Courses also focus on legal issues and marketing.
 Those four topics are the building blocks of a business plan, and by the end of the course, astute pupils should have a viable proposal, McFarland says.

-The accountants, bankers, and lawyers who teach the classes are urged to make themselves available to students for followup questions.
-McFarland acknowledges that there's only so much free advice professionals can afford to give - but instructors view the classes as a breeding ground for potential clients.
+The accountants, bankers, and lawyers who teach the classes are urged to make themselves available to students for follow-up questions.
+McFarland acknowledges that there's only so much free advice profession-